runely/calendar-homey/README.md

 - 0.4.2
     - Bugfix: All regular events are imported -> [Issue #170](https://github.com/runely/calendar-homey/issues/170)
+    - New setting to specify time frame for events to be fetched (2 months ahead is the default)
 - 0.4.1
     - Ical engine (node-ical) updated (minor)
     - Legacy calendar support (version < 0.0.5) removed